 The cycle can go on and on to the point where the children grow up and replicate such toxic patterns in their own personal and professional lives.

 The solution to this is to make sure this chain ends at you!

 Make sure you don’t become part of the problem by contributing to this chain of negativity.
 And that you stop this domino effect by handling it with calm, patience, and peace.

 The state of Calm is within you.
 Start believing in yourself and tap into those inner resources.

 You must become the solution

-If we just train ourselves to neutralize such situations and stop reacting to it mentally, emotionally, and physically, chances are that over time it will eventually dissipate.
+If we just train ourselves to neutralize such situations and stop reacting to them mentally, emotionally, and physically, chances are that over time they will eventually dissipate.